 Daily route scheduling is an extension of what is commonly referred to, in mathematical optimisation terms, as the ‘Travelling Salesman Problem’.
 With daily route scheduling this optimisation problem is expanded due to several additional restrictions, including vehicle capacity limitations, maximum driver hours, delivery windows and requirements for both delivery and collection.

-Our team of consultants are able to design the most efficient daily routes for any vehicle fleet considering all of the possible restrictions.
-Using a combination of 3rd party software and our own in-house developed tools, we are able to calculate the optimal route for every vehicle and provide the required schedules specifying start times, load configuration, drop sequences, break times, vehicle utilisation and driver hours.
+Our team of consultants are able to design the most efficient daily routes for any vehicle fleet using a combination of 3rd party software and our own in-house developed tools.

 There are a large number of possible vehicle and trailer configurations available.
 From vans for B2C networks through to ‘supercube’ trailers and drawbar demountable configurations for B2B networks and primary trunking.